 Dr Pieter Vandervoort, cardiologist with Hasselt University and the Ziekenhuis Oost-Limburg (ZOL) (East Limburg Hospital) in Genk: “The big problem with heart rhythm disorders such as atrial fibrillation is that they do not always show up during the examination by the cardiologist.
 Heart rhythm disorders sometimes occur and disappear again just as quickly.
-In addition, over 40% of patients do not even have any symptoms at all.
+In addition, over 40% of patients don’t experience any symptoms at all.
 In a lot of cases, a stroke is the first sign of a heart rhythm disorder.
-By which time it can already be too late.”
+By then, it may already be too late.”

 The photopletysmogram or PPG

-However, there is also another optical technique (a technique that uses light) to detect heart rhythm.
+However, there is also another optical technique (a technique that uses light) to measure your heart rhythm.

 A photophletysmogram or PPG does not focus on the electrical pulses themselves, but on the effect the beating of your heart has on your blood vessels.
 With every beat of your heart, blood is pushed out of the heart into the blood vessels.
 This blood flow that is pumped out of the heart puts pressure on the blood vessel walls, very briefly and ever so slightly stretching them with each beat of your heart.
 Between two heart beats, the diameter of the blood vessels ‘shrinks’ down again.

-A photophletysmogram (PPG) measures the dilation and contraction of the blood vessels as a result of the electrical pulses of your heart.
+With each peak, the photophletysmogram (PPG) measures the dilation and relaxation of the blood vessels as a result of the electrical pulses of your heart.

 In association with leading physician Dr Pieter Vandervoort, FibriCheck incorporated this tried and tested technique into a medically certified application for smartphones and smartwatches.

 How exactly does this PPG technique work?
-By lighting your finger tip or your wrist for 60 seconds with the flash light of your smartphone camera or using the light sensors in your smartwatch, the app measures the minute changes in the amount of blood that flows through the dilating and contracting capillaries (the very small blood vessels), based on the amount of light that is reflected.
-If the capillaries are dilated and therefore contain a lot of blood, a lot of light is absorbed.
-If the capillaries are contracting, this means they contain less blood which in turn also means the level of light absorbed drops.
+By lighting your finger tip or your wrist for 60 seconds with the flash light of your smartphone camera or using the light sensors in your smartwatch, the app measures the miniscule changes in the amount of blood that flows through the dilating and relaxing capillaries (the very small blood vessels), based on the amount of light that is reflected.
+If the capillaries are dilated and therefore contain a lot of blood, a lot of light is absorbed by the blood and just a little is reflected back to the camera.
+If the capillaries are relaxing, this means they contain less blood which in turn also means the level of light absorbed drops.

 Dr Pieter Vandervoort: “By incorporating this PPG technique into a digital application, we are overcoming all the limitations of the medical hardware.
 The FibriCheck app allows you to turn your smartphone and/or smartwatch into a budget-friendly and accessible medical device that enables you to take measurements on a regular basis either at home or wherever you are.
 Including at times when you are experiencing symptoms.
-This gives us valuable data to arrive at a timely diagnosis and appropriate treatment.“
+This gives us valuable data for a timely diagnosis and an appropriate treatment.“